ryran/reboot-guard/README.md

     [root]#
     ```

-1. The conditions we set meant shutdown will be blocked while crond is active and while `/root/require` does not exist, so fix that and `rguard` will immediately unblock shutdown and exit.
+1. The conditions we set meant shutdown will be blocked while atd is active and while `/run/.require` does not exist, so fix that and `rguard` will immediately unblock shutdown.

     ```
     [root]# systemctl is-active atd